Skip to main content

 The question of how this sensitive information is protected is therefore a foundational element of your wellness protocol.
 Understanding the framework that governs this protection is the first step toward building a therapeutic alliance based on confidence and security.

-The primary mandate for protecting your in the United States is the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+The primary mandate for protecting your health data in the United States is the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 This federal law establishes a national standard for safeguarding medical information.
 Its purpose is to give you, the patient, specific rights and controls over who can view, use, and share your health data.

-When you engage with a telehealth platform for Testosterone Replacement Therapy (TRT) or peptide science consultations, the information you provide is classified as (PHI).
+When you engage with a telehealth platform for Testosterone Replacement Therapy (TRT) or peptide science consultations, the information you provide is classified as Protected Health Information (PHI).
 This classification is broad and comprehensive, encompassing any piece of data that can be linked to you as an individual and pertains to your past, present, or future health.

 HIPAA compliance is the legal and ethical obligation of healthcare entities to protect the confidentiality, integrity, and availability of your personal health information.